 - Lemon Chicken Soup

 Chicken Tortellini Soup

-- 2 Tablespoon Better than Bouillon~Chicken Flavor
+- 2 tablespoons Better than Bouillon~chicken flavor

-Heat olive oil in a large stockpot, over medium heat, until it begins to shimmer.
+- Heat olive oil in a large stockpot, over medium heat, until it begins to shimmer.
 Add Kielbasa and brown.
 Remove to a paper towel-lined plate and set aside.